LOVE SONG FOR SOLITUDE

 GrottoPDX-2569.jpg

 After wandering a circular labyrinth while meditating on the past and future, I encountered this statue of St. Francis of Assisi, the patron saint of animals, as I was leaving The Grotto.
-It had begun to rain, but the precipitation paused just long enough to allow me to take a photo before continuing on my way back to the car.
+It had begun to rain, but the precipitation paused just long enough to allow me to take a photo before continuing back to the car.
 Although I had no idea who the statue depicted at the time, the chance encounter would ultimately change the direction of my life only a few years later.